 If anything my blog helped me grow my social media presence, not the other way around.

-And now that my blog and Pinterest are the only online platforms that I use, I feel as though I have so much more freedom to really talk about what I want without worrying about how I’ll be perceived.
+And now that my blog and Youtube are the only online platforms that I use, I feel as though I have so much more freedom to really talk about what I want without worrying about how I’ll be perceived.
 Or checking for validation.

 Because that the instant gratification of likes and comments isn’t always a good thing.